 It seems that every Comparison article in the automotive press these days is pitting the plucky-but-capable little Fiesta ST against all sorts of competition – from the more direct comparisons like the Fiat 500 Abarth and Mini Cooper S to apples-and-oranges comparisons like sending the Fiesta ST up against the Subaru BRZ/Scion FR-S/Toyota GT86 – which it’s evenly matched against – or beefier competition – like the E46 M3.
 With so many other cars seemingly wanting a piece, these few tuner tweaks to the Fiesta ST will make your car faster, handle better and more fun to drive, and maybe even allow you to embarrass a few people at the local Run-What-Ya-Brung night at the Dragstrip.

 In this article we’ll cover how to make your Fiesta handle better, make more power and look cooler.

 1. Get More Grip With Wider Wheels & Tires

 Fiesta ST on 17in Fifteen52 Tarmac Wheels

 If there’s one thing the Fiesta ST needs more of, it’s hook-up and traction.
-By upgrading the Fiesta ST wheels with a wider set, for instance, a set of ESM-004 wheels in 4x108mm for Fiesta ST, wrapped in 225-series tires, will give you more of that grip you need.
+Upgrading the Fiesta ST wheels with a wider set wrapped in 225-series tires, will give you more of that grip you need.
 225 series is about as wide as you can go on the Fiesta ST without rolling your fenders, and with some work, you can make 235’s fit.
 Of course, you need to remember with tires, compound is important, so be sure you’re fitting a set of properly high performance tires.

 Fiesta ST on Team Dynamics Pro Race 1.2 18×8 ET43 on ST XTA Coilovers